 One thing is crystal clear from all this.
-The Quran's take on human authority and freedom is radically different than how the traditional Sunni/Shia sects understand it.
-Therefore the biggest difference between a Quranic state and a "Islamic" state will come in the form of the state's authority over the masses.
-It is this, more than anything else, that separates the Quran from the Sunnah/Hadith.
+The Quran's take on human authority and freedom is radically different than how the traditional Muslim sects understand it.
+Therefore the biggest difference between a Quranic state and an "Islamic" state will come in the form of the state's authority over the masses.
+It is this that separates the Quran from the Sunnah/Hadith.